 Physical injuries from a car accident make it incredibly difficult for you to go about your normal life and activities, but so do emotional traumas.

 Can you sue for anxiety, emotional distress, or other emotional challenges following a car accident?
 Short answer: Yes.

 However, recovering the compensation you deserve may prove more complicated than you think.
-Having an attorney on your side is critical to getting the compensation you need.
+Having a Houston car accident attorney on your side is critical to getting the compensation you need.

 Emotional Distress Following A Car Accident: What Does It Look Like?